Dutch East Indies

 Japan's World War II occupation dismantled much of the Dutch colonial state and economy.
-Following the Japanese surrender on 15 August 1945, Indonesian nationalists declared independence which they fought to secure during the subsequent Indonesian National Revolution.
-The Netherlands formally recognised Indonesian sovereignty at the 1949 Dutch–Indonesian Round Table Conference with the exception of the Dutch New Guinea (Western New Guinea), which was ceded to Indonesia 14 years later in 1963 under the provisions of the New York Agreement.
+Following the Japanese surrender on 15 August 1945, Indonesian nationalist leaders Sukarno and Hatta declared independence, instigating the Indonesian National Revolution.
+The Dutch, aiming to re-establish control of the archipelago, responded by deploying roughly 220,000 troops, who fought the Indonesian nationalists in attrition warfare.
+The United States threatened to terminate financial aid for the Netherlands under the Marshall Plan if they did not agree to transfer sovereignty to Indonesia, leading to Dutch recognition of Indonesian sovereignty at the 1949 Dutch–Indonesian Round Table Conference.
+During the revolution and after Indonesian independence, almost all Dutch citizens repatriated to the Netherlands.

+In 1962, the Dutch turned over their last possession in Southeast Asia, Dutch New Guinea (Western New Guinea), to Indonesia under the provisions of the New York Agreement.
+At that point, the entirety of the colony ceased to exist.

 Etymology

 The word Indies comes from Indus (Names for India).
 The original name Dutch Indies (Nederlandsch-Indië) was translated by the English as the Dutch East Indies, to keep it distinct from the Dutch West Indies.
 The name Dutch Indies is recorded in the Dutch East India Company's documents of the early 1620s.

 Scholars writing in English use the terms Indië, Indies, the Dutch East Indies, the Netherlands Indies, and colonial Indonesia interchangeably.